 The top comment on the news broadcast reads, “No one is mentioning that this man was more concerned about his dogs than himself at that moment.
 He deserves an award for that, that alone deserves our respect.”
 We couldn’t agree more.

-Take a look at the jaw-dropping news story below.
-We’ve included links to coyote bests for cats and dogs as well, to ensure your pets stay safe!
+We’ve included links to coyote vests for cats and dogs as well, to ensure your pets stay safe!

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.